 When the full PICA cerebellar territory is involved, headache is usually present in the occiput or high neck on the ipsilateral side.
 The head may also be tilted with the occiput tending to tilt toward the ipsilateral side.

 Vomiting, gait ataxia, truncal lateropulsion, and limb incoordination are other common findings.
 The truncal dysfunction is similar to that found in the lateral medullary syndrome; the body is often tilted or pulled ipsilaterally upon sitting or standing.
 The limb incoordination consists mostly of hypotonia rather than a rhythmic intention tremor.

-Pseudotumoral cerebellar infarction — The syndrome of pseudotumoral cerebellar infarction, with edema formation and mass effect, is most often associated with large full posterior inferior cerebellar artery (PICA) territory infarcts.
+Pseudotumoral cerebellar infarction — The syndrome of pseudotumoral cerebellar infarction, with edema formation and mass effect, is most often associated with large full PICA territory infarcts.
 After the first day or so, patients with this form of cerebellar infarction typically develop increased headache, vomiting, and decreased consciousness, with drowsiness followed by stupor.
 Bilateral Babinski signs are an early sign of cerebellar mass effect.

 Characteristic oculomotor abnormalities of large cerebellar space-taking infarcts can develop and include the following features:

 ●Most common are a conjugate gaze paresis to the side of the lesion or a paresis of abduction limited to the ipsilateral eye

 ●Later bilateral horizontal gaze palsies may develop, often accompanied by ocular bobbing